 The thoracic region of the spine, which is attached to the rib cage, includes vertebrae T1 through T12.
-T1 sits closest to the cervical spine, while T12 sits closest to the lumbar spine.
+The T1 vertebrae sits closest to the cervical spine, while T12 sits closest to the lumbar spine.
 Generally speaking, the higher on the spine the damage, the more severe the injury.
-As a result, the consequences of a thoracic injury involving the T1 or T3 vertebrae will be much more dire than those involving lower vertebrae.
-You are much less likely to suffer lower-body paralysis if your injury is close to the bottom of the thoracic injury.
+As a result, the consequences of a thoracic injury involving the T1 or T3 vertebrae will be much direr than those involving lower vertebrae.

 If you suffer a thoracic spinal injury you may experience: